perplexityjeff/Backup-VirtualBox-PowerShell/README.md

 * Snapshot: This is a switch to get into snapshot mode.
 This does not save it to a destination thus not a backup
 * Keep: This allows you to specify the amount of days of snapshots to keep, older snapshots will be deleted.
 This function is optional

-## Filename of backups
+## Filenames
-The filename of the backup by default is the VM name and a date timestamp (yyyyMMdd-HHmmss).
-Using the optional Suffix parameter you can add something after that, for example "Daily".
+The filename of the backup or snapshots by default is the VM name and a date timestamp (yyyyMMdd-HHmmss).
+Using the optional Suffix parameter for backups you can add something after that, for example "Daily".

 ## Prerequisite
 * [7-Zip](https://www.7-zip.org/) is needed to do the compression if you should choose that option from the script this is done because the archiving functions of .NET do not allow archiving of large files.